nas5w/interview-guide/docs/types-of-interviews.md

 ## Technical knowledge/trivia interviews

 Technical trivia interviews generally don't involve writing code, but rather ask you technical questions to determine how well you know a subject area.
 These types of interviews get a bad rap, but their effectiveness really depends a lot on what types of questions are asked.
 For example, asking about some uncommon/obscure language feature that can be googled quickly is pointless and a bad way to assess someone's domain knowledge.
-On the other hand, asking someone about a foundational aspect of a domain works may be useful.
+On the other hand, asking someone about how a foundational aspect of a domain works may be useful.
 Technical knowledge questions are fairly common in all interviews.

 ::: info TECHNICAL KNOWLEDGE EXAMPLE QUESTION
 Tell me about some measures you might implement to make sure your web application is secure.